Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Women with thanaka (a rice paste Burmese people wear for beauty and sun protection purposes) smeared across their cheeks in different designs smiled at our group, asking us where we were from.
 Men and women alike peddled their goods – mangoes, pineapples, betel nut, fried tidbits – to groups of interested buyers.

 Despite our ragtag group of backpackers being such obvious outsiders, I’ve never felt so at home, so welcomed.
-The Burmese people are truly some of the warmest people I’ve ever met.
+The Burmese people are truly some of the warmest people I’ve ever met, and to me, this is an unmissable Yangon activity.
 As we rambled on through the countryside, we all stared at one another.
 We stared without the usual accompanying shame, but rather a sense of comradery — perhaps even joy.

 After eight years of riding the NYC subway, where avoiding eye contact approaches an art form, I thought of how different this was and nearly repressed a smile – before I remembered I was in Burma, and I let it wash over my face.